Sidmouth Railway: Planning

+Sidmouth Railway and Harbour

-On 18 December 1861, London promoters held a meeting for the purpose of forming a Company to build a railway branch line to Sidmouth and a harbour there.
-The "Sidmouth Railway and Harbour Company" obtained an Act of Parliament on 7 August 1862 with a share capital of £120,000 and authorised loan capital of £40,000.
-Subscriptions were slow to be taken up, and the contractor Shrimpton complained that he was unable to make progress, as the engineer, H H Bird, had not supplied adequate plans.
-Further difficulties arose when it emerged that the Company had secretly divided the share issue into two classes, and calls were only being made to one of the classes.
-Finally it was shown that the Company had unsupported liabilities of £20,000, over three-quarters of which were due to the contractor Shrimpton.
+On 18 December 1861, London promoters held a meeting for the purpose of forming a company to build a railway branch line to Sidmouth and a harbour there.
+The "Sidmouth Railway and Harbour Company" obtained an act of Parliament, the Sidmouth Railway and Harbour Act 1862 (25 & 26 Vict. c. ccxxxvii), on 7 August 1862 with a share capital of £120,000 and authorised loan capital of £40,000.
+Subscriptions were slow to be taken up, and the contractor Shrimpton complained that he was unable to make progress, as the engineer, H. H. Bird, had not supplied adequate plans.
+Further difficulties arose when it emerged that the company had secretly divided the share issue into two classes, and calls were only being made to one of the classes.
+Finally it was shown that the company had unsupported liabilities of £20,000, over three-quarters of which were due to the contractor Shrimpton.

-Undertakings were given to resolve the matter, but the Company foundered in 1869.
+Undertakings were given to resolve the matter, but the company foundered in 1869.

+Sidmouth Railway

-The trustees of the Balfour family now launched a scheme for a Sidmouth Railway, and this got its Act of Parliament on 29 June 1871, with share capital of £66,000 and borrowing powers of £22,000.
-The line was to be constructed under the arrangements for a Light Railway, and an agreement was made with the L&SWR for 50% of receipts if over £4,000, with an option for the L&SWR to purchase the railway.
+The trustees of the Balfour family now launched a scheme for a Sidmouth Railway, and this got its act of Parliament, the Sidmouth Railway Act 1871 (34 & 35 Vict. c. lxviii), on 29 June 1871, with share capital of £66,000 and borrowing powers of £22,000.
+The line was to be constructed under the arrangements for a light railway, and an agreement was made with the L&SWR for 50% of receipts if over £4,000, with an option for the L&SWR to purchase the railway.

-The share issue was successful and a tender for construction of the line was awarded to R T Relf of Okehampton for £35,000.
+The share issue was successful and a tender for construction of the line was awarded to R. T. Relf of Okehampton for £35,000.
 Possibly learning from the delays encountered in constructing the neighbouring Seaton Branch Line, there was a penalty clause for late completion of the work.
 Nonetheless Relf got into difficulties, asking the company for extra payment as he found that he had under-priced the station work, designs for which had not been completed at the time of tendering.
 The directors made a small allowance to him, and he sued for the balance, but he lost his case.
 However the railway was complete by July 1874.
-Col F H Rich of the Railway Inspectorate of the Board of Trade duly made the inspection and passed the line for opening.
+Col. F. H. Rich of the Railway Inspectorate of the Board of Trade duly made the inspection and passed the line for opening.
 It opened on Monday 6 July 1874.